Web Browser

 is used with inferencejs

-, not your API key (which should remain secret).
+, not your private API key (which should remain secret).

 and creating a new inference engine object